Table of Contents

 The NHS advised daily allowance for alcohol consumption in the UK is the size of a medium to a large glass of wine.
 And it is advised that you do not drink alcohol every day of the week.

 As addiction experts, we know that there is no “safe” level of alcohol, this was echoed in a recent global study published in the esteemed scientific journal The Lancet.
-The study found that while moderate drinking may protect against heart disease, the added risks of cancer, injuries and other disease far outweighs this protection.
+The study found that while moderate drinking may protect against heart disease, the added risks of cancer, injuries, and another disease far outweighs this protection.

 Before diving into what the experts have to say about your drinking habits, this might be a good opportunity to press pause and look at your own lifestyle.